objective of the Consumer Price Index (CPI) is to provide a statistical measurement

 basket increases to 491.

-The shopping basket of the Base 2011 CPI includes new articles
+basket of the Base 2011 CPI includes new articles such as notebooks,

-such as notebooks, tablets, portable hard drives, laser hair removal
+tablets, portable hard drives, laser hair removal and speech therapist.

 In January 2017 the first indices in base 2016 were published.